iCaran/UbuntuFanControl/README.md

 The scripts are designed to run in the background and automatically adjust fan speeds based on temperature readings.
 They can be set to start on boot using systemd services.

-### Raspberry Pi 5
+### Raspberry Pi
+## or other ARM devices
 The Raspberry Pi script reads temperature data using the `sensors` command and adjusts the fan speed accordingly.
 The script is configured to handle up to four speed levels based on the current temperature.

-### MSI GF63 Thin 9SCXR Laptop
+### PC
+## x86 devices
-This script manages the fan speeds on an MSI GF63 Thin 9SCXR laptop running Ubuntu.
+This script manages the fan speeds on any PC running Ubuntu.
 It also reads the temperature data using the `sensors` command and adjusts the fan speed accordingly.
 The script works with the built-in cooling device, which has three states.

 ## Features
 - Automatic fan speed adjustment based on temperature.